-Alternatively you may wish to consider Accident, Sickness and Unemployment Cover that can provide 12 to 24 months of income replacement in the event that you are unable to work due to disability, serious injury or involuntary redundancy.
-An Accident, Sickness and Redundancy policy is not medically underwritten at the time of the application, meaning that your previous condition will not have a bearing upon the policy acceptance terms or premium.
-You must be fully aware that whilst this is the case, any claim that you make will be medically underwritten and existing conditions excluded.
+Alternatively you may wish to consider Accident, Sickness and Unemployment Cover that can provide 12 to 24 months of income replacement, in the event that you are unable to work due to disability, serious injury or involuntary redundancy.
+An Accident, Sickness and Redundancy policy is not medically underwritten at the time of the application, meaning that you having had non-Hodgkin lymphoma will not have a bearing upon the policy acceptance terms or premium.
+You must be fully aware that whilst this is the case, any claim that you make will be medically underwritten and claims relating to the non-Hodgkin lymphoma excluded.

 Off on holiday?
 It could be worthwhile speaking with a specialist travel insurance broker, who can help you choose the an insurance policy after having had non-Hodgkin Lymphoma.
 To find out more, click here.

 Non-Hodgkin lymphoma occurs when a lymphocyte cell (white blood cell) becomes abnormal and is primarily diagnosed when a group of these cells congregate in a lymph node and develop into a tumour.
 These tumours affect the normal function of the gland that they are present in, increasing the risk of infections.
 Non-Hodgkin lymphomas are categorised as high-grade (aggressive) or low-grade (indolent) and can be found anywhere in the lymphatic system; most commonly the neck, liver and spleen.
 The condition is usually classed as B-cell or T-cell lymphomas based upon the types of lymphocyte cells that are affected.

 Also: Extranodal disease, Burkitt lymphoma, nodal marginal zone lymphoma, small lymphocytic lymphoma (SLL), Mycosis fungoides, Sézary syndrome